 This presentation contains forward-looking statements and forward-looking information within the meaning of applicable securities laws relating to the Company's plans and other aspects of our anticipated future operations, management focus, strategies, financial, operating and production results and business opportunities.
 Forward-looking information typically uses words such as "anticipate", "believe", "continue", "trend", "sustain", "project", "expect", "forecast", "budget", "goal", "guidance", "plan", "objective", "strategy", "target", "intend", "estimate", "potential", or similar words suggesting future outcomes, statements that actions, events or conditions "may", "would", "could" or "will" be taken or occur in the future, including statements about our strategy, plans, focus, objectives, priorities, position.
-In particular, and without limiting the generality of the foregoing, this presentation contains forward-looking information with respect to: that our proved reserves supports strong netbacks; our 2024 production and capital guidance; that the Viking acquisition adds over 400 drilling locations; that the Viking acquisition is 4% accretive to funds flow and 8% accretive to free funds flow; that our second half 2024 capital program is flexible; our 2024 capital guidance by division, production per share growth, funds flow and free funds flow; that significant free funds flow supports return of capital framework; that we have significant liquidity to manage commodity price volatility; that out significant liquidity provides financial flexibility, that our inventory supports multi-decade growth potential; that our inventory has quick capital payouts and strong profit to investment ratios; the size, duration and relative ranking of corporate drilling inventory; net debt at year-end 2023; that we have 20+ years of inventory depth for continued growth; that we have over 25 years of sustainable growth and profitability; that our dividend and maintenance capital its fully funded at US\$50/bbl WTI and \$2.00/GJ AECO and the underlying assumptions; the return of capital framework, including the objectives, dividend and free funds flow allocation targets, and the benefits to be derived from our return of capital framework; hedging objectives and the benefits to be derived from our hedging program; that Northern Alberta will be the driver of corporate long-term growth; that we are targeting organic production growth to over 205,000 boe/d, including 110,000 boe/d in the West Division and 95,000 boe/d in the East Division by the end of 2027; the divisional contribution of free cash flow; the number of drilling locations and the breakdown by Division and location type; that the Montney has highly economic wells with commodity optionality to pivot during cycles; that new infrastructure at Musreau and future builds at Lator will efficiently support future growth; that the Duvernay has highly economic wells providing 20+ years of inventory; that increasing the utilization of the WCP owned 15-07 gas processing facility to 90% by the end of 2025 will improve our netback by 8%; that our Viking and Frobisher assets are characterized by high returns and short payouts; our belief that we have large resource with strong economics across commodity cycles, which drives increased profitability and enhanced return of capital to shareholders; that our inventory has short capital payouts and strong profit to investment ratios; that dividend increases will be commensurate with production per share growth; the timing and anticipated benefits of our Saskatchewan and Alberta Carbon Hub proposals; and the timing of our ESG targets.
+In particular, and without limiting the generality of the foregoing, this presentation contains forward-looking information with respect to: our 2024 production and capital guidance; that our second half 2024 capital program is flexible; our 2024 capital guidance by division, production per share growth, funds flow and free funds flow; that significant free funds flow supports return of capital framework; that we have significant liquidity to manage commodity price volatility; that our significant liquidity provides financial flexibility, that our inventory has quick capital payouts and strong profit to investment ratios; the size and duration of corporate drilling inventory; that we have over 25 years of sustainable growth and profitability; that our dividend and maintenance capital its fully funded at US\$50/bbl WTI and \$2.00/GJ AECO and the underlying assumptions; the return of capital framework, including the objectives, dividend and free funds flow allocation targets, and the benefits to be derived from our return of capital framework; hedging objectives and the benefits to be derived from our hedging program; that Northern Alberta will be the driver of corporate long-term growth; that we are targeting organic production growth to over 210,000 boe/d, including 110,000 boe/d in the West Division and 100,000 boe/d in the East Division by the end of 2028; the number of drilling locations and the breakdown by Division and location type; that the Montney has highly economic wells with commodity optionality to pivot during cycles; that new infrastructure at Musreau and future builds at Lator will efficiently support future growth; that the Duvernay has highly economic wells providing 20+ years of inventory; that increasing the utilization of the WCP owned 15-07 gas processing facility to 90% by the end of 2025 will improve our netback by 8%; that our Viking and Frobisher assets are characterized by high returns and short payouts; our belief that we have large resource with strong economics across commodity cycles, which drives increased profitability and enhanced return of capital to shareholders; that our inventory has short capital payouts and strong profit to investment ratios; that dividend increases will be commensurate with production per share growth; the timing and anticipated benefits of our Saskatchewan and Alberta Carbon Hub proposals; and the timing of our ESG targets.
 Statements relating to "reserves" are also deemed to be forward-looking statements, as they involve the implied assessment, based on certain estimates and assumptions, that the reserves described exist in the quantities predicted or estimated and that the reserves can be profitably produced in the future.